tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## Management Controls

 * Any required ventilation and extraction systems are provided in compliance with the Health and Safety at Work etc. Act 1974, and the Workplace (Health, Safety and Welfare) Regulations 1992.
-* Any ventilation and extraction system used by ARK Co-Living Ltd are regularly inspectedand maintained, and records kept.
+* Any ventilation and extraction system used by GOP Co-Living Ltd are regularly inspectedand maintained, and records kept.
 * All filters that are required to purify air are regularly and correctly cleaned or replaced asappropriate.
 * Any spent filters or wastes are correctly disposed of in accordance with local wastedisposal guidelines.